John Perry Barlow: Personal life

 Barlow married Elaine Parker Barlow in 1977, and the couple had three daughters: Amelia Rose, Anna Winter, and Leah Justine.
 Elaine and John separated in 1992 and divorced in 1995.
-In 2002, he helped his friend, the realtor, entrepreneur, model and actress Simone Banos deliver her daughter Emma Victoria, whom he regarded as his surrogate daughter thereafter.
+In 2002, he helped his friend Simone Banos (a realtor, entrepreneur, model and actress) deliver her daughter Emma Victoria, whom he regarded as his surrogate daughter thereafter.

 Barlow was engaged to Cynthia Horner, a doctor he met in 1993 at the Moscone Center in San Francisco while she was attending a psychiatry conference and Barlow was participating in a Steve Jobs comedy roast at a convention for the NeXT Computer.
 She died unexpectedly in 1994 while asleep on a flight from Los Angeles to New York City, days before her 30th birthday, from a heart arrhythmia apparently caused by undetected viral myocarditis.
 Barlow describes this period in his life in the This American Life episode "Conventions", from August 29, 1997.

 Barlow had been a good friend and mentor to John F. Kennedy Jr., ever since his mother Jacqueline Kennedy Onassis had made arrangements for her troublesome son to be a wrangler at the Bar Cross Ranch for six months in 1978.
 The two men later went on many double dates in New York City with Cynthia and Kennedy's then-girlfriend Daryl Hannah.